 We looked down his rows upon rows of produce and saw some large green tomatoes, then Madelyn excitedly pointed out a beautiful red one just wanting to be picked and enjoyed.
 Beside his field, his father was in the blueberry patch picking just ripe berries.
 The patch is covered completely by a soft netting to prevent the birds from having a feast, and the berries looked delicious!
 Across from the fields he pointed out the four beehives that he's started managing last year, he said it's been a little bit of a challenge and since their so young they only produced enough honey for his family, but he's hoping to have more honey to sell at the market eventually.
 While walking up towards the greenhouse he saw a bee sitting on the grass as it started to rain.
 He picked up the bee and placed it gently on a brussel sprout plant saying he wanted to keep it out of the rain.

 Overall it was quite the serene experience, like it has been with all of our farm visits, and it makes me feel so lucky to have these experiences meeting these farmers, knowing how fortunate we are to know our food producers.
 Visiting the Stauffer farm encouraged me to slow down and savor the everyday life experiences, may it be on a farm or chatting with new friends.
+The Stauffers sell at the Indiana County Farmers' Market Wednesday and Saturday, at the Pittsburgh Northside Market Friday night, and at Breezy Acres Farm Market in Brush Valley.
+Every now and then he'll also sell at the Smicksburg Auction if he has extra produce.
+The list of produce they grow is extensive and they also sell maple syrup and maybe honey soon.

 Produce he grows: